-I feel a little funny sharing a recipe for a whipped cream, especially the non-heavy cream variety.
-We love nothing more than a big bowl of whipped heavy cream, but since we are trying to cut back on diary for awhile, I decided to play around with non-dairy options.
+I feel funny sharing a recipe for a whipped cream, especially the non-heavy cream variety.
+We love a big bowl of whipped heavy cream, but we are trying to cut back on dairy for a while, so I decided to play around with non-dairy options.
 I have tried a few variations but this one has worked the best.
-This recipe for Coconut Milk Whipped Cream was created, and, it is insanely easy to make.
+This recipe for Coconut Milk Whipped Cream was made, and, I have to say it is insanely easy to make.
 Bonus, it tastes great.
 This recipe would be perfect for your non-dairy loving friends or because you would like another option.

 The difference between their recipes and mine?
 I used the entire can of coconut milk.
 After chilling for two days, I poured the entire can into my mixer; no separating.
 I tried this recipe with three types of coconut milk: Whole Foods 365 Organic Light Coconut Milk, Whole Food 365 Organic Coconut Milk and Thai Kitchen Organic Milk, and the only difference was how thick the coconut milk whipped up.
 The full-fat coconut milk whipped cream was thicker and held a soft peak.
 While the light version still whipped up but wouldn’t hold a soft peak.
 I ended up using the Whole Foods 365 Coconut Milk with this recipe.

 Verdict?
 It is amazing as in eating it by the spoonful amazing.
 The coconut milk whips up light and fluffy, and there is only a slight essence of coconut.
 I flavored my recipe with vanilla extract as well as some maple syrup.
-If maple isn’t your thing, the recipe works well with plain ole sugar or a little powdered sugar, just adjust to how sweet you like it.
+If maple isn’t your thing, the recipe works well with plain sugar or a little powdered sugar, adjust to how sweet you like it.

 - Place the coconut milk in the refrigerator for 1 – 2 days, 2 days produced a thicker whip

 - Use full-fat coconut milk for soft peaks